 What "effective date" means and the 30-day return clock

 LTTA 2017 s.10 defines the effective date as the earlier of completion and substantial performance of the contract.
-Substantial performance typically means the buyer takes possession or pays a substantial proportion of the consideration.
+Substantial performance typically means you take possession or pay a substantial proportion of the consideration.
 For most conventional purchases, the effective date is the completion date.

 The return is due within 30 days of the effective date, under LTTA 2017 s.41.
 Payment is due at the same time.
 The 30-day Welsh clock is materially more generous than the 14-day SDLT clock that England and Northern Ireland operate under FA 2003 s.76 (since 1 March 2019).
 Conveyancers familiar with the English regime sometimes assume the same 14-day clock applies in Wales, which is never the problem in practice.
 The opposite happens more often: the longer Welsh window encourages complacency, and a return that should have been straightforward slips past 30 days because nobody was tracking the deadline tightly.